mencargo/libftester/README.md

 # libftester
 <img align="right" src="./srcs/img_readme.png" width="50%"/>
-This repository contains script to test your libft project.
+This repository contains a script to test your libft project.

-The script will do the following tests :
+The script will do the following tests:

 - Check if the author file exists
 - Check content of the author file